sveltejs/kit/documentation/docs/05-load.md

 To summarize:
 - use server-only `load` in `+page.server.js`/`+layout.server.js` when
-	- you want to access your data base directly
+	- you want to access your database directly
 	- you access private environment variables
 	- the returned data is serializable
 - use shared `load` in `+page.js`/`+layout.js` when